blkqi/gmpd/README.md

 # Google Music Player Daemon

 A Node.js application that lets you stream music from Google Play Music to Music Player Daemon.
-You can search and browse artists, albums, and tracks in a Play Music-lite web interface.
+You can search and browse artists, albums and tracks (then send to MPD) in a Play Music-lite web interface, across all of your devices.

 Uses [playmusic](https://github.com/jamon/playmusic) for Google Play Music integration and [mpd.js](https://github.com/andrewrk/mpd.js) to control Music Player Daemon.